 The consolidation process will occur during the first six weeks of each semester.
 The first two weeks are regarded as the room freeze period where no room changes will take place.
-After this room freeze period and until the sixth week of the semester, consolidation of those students in half-filled rooms will occur.
+After this room freeze period and until the sixth week of the semester, consolidation of those students in below-occupancy spaces will occur.
 Residence Life will notify students with vacancies by email of their status and available options.
-After the sixth week of each semester, any student not abiding by the consolidation policy will be billed for a Super Single.
-Students in double rooms without roommates have the following options as part of the consolidation process:
+After the sixth week of each semester, any student not abiding by the consolidation policy may be billed for blocking the vacant space(s).